 v) may include a <expiry-time> child element set to the expiration time of the measurement;

 vi) may include a <sealdd-policy> child element specifying quality guarantee policies associated with the SEALDD connection.
-In the <sealdd-policy> element, the SDDM-S shall include:
+In the <sealdd-policy> element, the SDDM-S:

-A) a <quality-guarantee-policy> child element set to the measurement threshold to be measured for the quality guarantee; and
+shall include a <quality-guarantee-policy> child element set to the measurement threshold to be measured for the quality guarantee; and

+may include an <anyExt> element containing a <non-3gpp-access-policy> child element set to the non-3GPP access measurement policy; and

+Editor's note [WID: SEALDD_Ph2, CR#: 0040]: Definition of a <non-3gpp-access-policy> element is FFS.

 vii) may include a <reporting-criteria> child element set to the criteria for reporting measurement results, e.g. if the latency or bitrate reaches below or above a certain value.
 It also includes a unique identifier for each criterion of more than one criteria is specified.